Quantitative Methodology

 Methodology

-How EcoDiligence calculates each value on your ESG Passport, the country-specific emission factors and authoritative sources we use, and what our data-quality flags mean.
+How EcoDiligence calculates each value on your self-reported ESG Passport, the country-specific emission factors and authoritative sources we use, and what our data-quality flags mean — the same reference whether you (or the consultant who advises you) are filling the wizard.

 Last updated: